amidst/toolbox/README.md

 AMIDST is an open source toolbox and the end-users are encouraged to upload their contributions (which may include basic contributions, major extensions, and/or use-cases) following the indications given in this [link](http://amidst.github.io/toolbox/ContributingToAMIDST.html).

+# Acknowledgements and License
+This software was performed as part of the AMIDST project.
+AMIDST has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 619209.

+This software is distributed under Apache License Version 2.0